mkagenius/demo-apps/README.md

 This application is for tinkerers, hobbiest, researchers, evaluation purpose, non-commercial use only.

-It has been tested on OS X 10.10.3
+It has been tested on OS X 10.10.3 and Linux.

 ## install: